-Since being founded in 2007, social media website Tumblr has expanded to more than 250 million blogs.
+Since being founded in 2007, the social media website Tumblr has expanded to more than 250 million blogs.
 Tumblr’s format allows users to write original text posts, share images, and upload videos and audio files.
 Whatever stage of development your music career has reached, Tumblr can be a great way to share and promote your album online.
 In this article, we’ll explore some easy tips to help bands and solo artists get the most out of Tumblr.
 Best of all – it’s completely free to use.

 How to Set Up a Music Blog on Tumblr